w3f/Grants-Program/README.md

   <img src="./src/Open_Grants_Program.png" style="width:1300px";>
 </p>

 **:loudspeaker: Important:** The Web3 Foundation Open Grants Program focuses on technology grants up to **USD 30,000 for initial grants** and **USD 100,000 for follow-up grants**, which are tracked **transparently** on GitHub and disbursed in **Bitcoin or DAI**.
-For larger grants, payments in other currencies and partly private submissions, please see our [General Grants Program](https://github.com/w3f/General-Grants-Program).
+For larger grants, payments in other currencies, and partly private submissions, please see our [General Grants Program](https://github.com/w3f/General-Grants-Program).

 :earth_asia: **_This page is also available in [Chinese (中文)](./README_CN.md)._**